KIkebata/mmviewer/README.md

 Missense Mutation Viewer

 ## Author
-K. Ikebata
+Kengo Ikebata

 ## Synopsis

-MMViewer make a graph to grab the overview of mutations, especially missense mutations.
+MMViewer can make a graph to grab the overview of mutations, especially missense mutations in CDS.
+This program consists of 3 parts.
+First part is finding target region, in which it runs blast to find target region on refrence.fasta.
+Second part is mapping, in which it runs bwa mem program to map reads to reference.
+Third part is generating graph, in which it classifies mutations' type and depict graph.

 ## Quick Start
 ```